norcams/docs-enduser/docs/terraform-part5.rst

    "test01.test.com"
 #.
 A **CNAME** record (alias) "www" which points to "test01.test.com"

-The record resources are specified in the :ref:`recordset-tf` file
+The record resources are specified in the :ref:`part5-static-tf` file
 below:

 .. literalinclude:: downloads/tf-example5/static.tf